-Here are some career stories from economics graduates.
-These are the type of students you’ll be studying with!
+Here are some career stories from EMU economics graduates.
+These are the type of students who will be your classmates!

 Andrew Martin (2003)

 Andrew Martin is in his fourth year of graduate studies at the Agricultural and Resource Economics Dept. at the University of Maryland, where he focuses primarily on agricultural land and production issues both in the US and the developing world.
 In addition, he has studied farm runoff programs affecting the Chesapeake Bay and its attached watershed, farmland price changes in the East and Midwest, issues involving Community Supported Agriculture agreements, and rainfall insurance issues in Africa.
 He hopes to finish his PhD dissertation within the next two years.